unteem/docker-training/introduction.md

 Explicitly declare and isolate dependencies

+Note:
+dependency declaration: Gemfile
+dependency isolation: bundle

 ## III.
 Config

 Store config in the environment

+Note:
+An app's config is everything that is likely to vary between deploys (staging, production, developer environments, etc).
+This includes:
+ - Resource handles to the database, Memcached, and other backing services
+ - Credentials to external services such as Amazon S3 or Twitter
+ - Per-deploy values such as the canonical hostname for the deploy environment variables

 ## IV.
 Backing Services

 Treat backing services as attached resources

+Note:
+email, db, twitter

 ## V. Build, release, run

 Strictly separate build and run stages

+Note:
+build stage
+release stage
+run stage

 ## VI.
 Processes

 Execute the app as one or more stateless processes

+Note:
+Twelve-factor processes are stateless and share-nothing.
+Any data that needs to persist must be stored in a stateful backing service, typically a database.

 ## VII.
 Port binding

 Export services via port binding

+Note:
+The contract with the execution environment is binding to a port to serve requests.
+Note also that the port-binding approach means that one app can become the backing service for another app.

 ## VIII.
 Concurrency

 Scale out via the process model

+Note:
+Twelve-factor app processes should never daemonize or write PID files.

 ## IX.
 Disposability

 Maximize robustness with fast startup and graceful shutdown

+Note:
+The twelve-factor app's processes are disposable, meaning they can be started or stopped at a moment's notice.
+This facilitates fast elastic scaling, rapid deployment of code or config changes, and robustness of production deploys.

 ## X. Dev/prod parity

 Keep development, staging, and production as similar as possible

+Note:
+The twelve-factor app is designed for continuous deployment by keeping the gap between development and production small.

 ## XI.
 Logs

 Treat logs as event streams

+Note:
+A twelve-factor app never concerns itself with routing or storage of its output stream.
+It should not attempt to write to or manage logfiles.

 ## XII.
 Admin processes